IT Help Desk

 Q. What is my student ID number?

 A. Your student ID number is a unique nine digit identifier assigned to you when you apply to Northeast State.
-This number replaces your Social Security number as your student ID.
 It is highly recommended you memorize this number.
 You will be asked for this number when conducting business with various offices around campus.

 Q. Should I get a student ID?